Sunday, February 12, 2012

 A Few Thoughts on Freedom

 There is something to the sense of obligation that does indeed feel binding, enslaving, down-weighing.
 Obligation is the downside of commitment.
 See also "duty."
 I admit that I do tire of it.
 Ask me what first comes to mind when I think of retirement and it's "no responsibility."
 Second is "sleeping in."
 Third is "doing what I feel like, what I choose."
-I'm looking forward to it.
+I'm looking forward to it some day.

 Wednesday, October 27, 2010